wellle/targets.vim/README.md

 you type `di(`, `(` is the trigger and gets mapped to the `pair` target source with arguments `'o':'('` (opening) and `'c':')'` (closing).
-Sources `quote` and `separator` have argument `'d'` (delimiter), `tag` has no arguments and `argument` text objets take `'o'` (opening), `'c'` (closing) and `'s'` (separator).
-Notably the `b` (any block) and `q` (any quote) triggers map to one source with three sets of `pair` and `quote` args dictiory respectively.
+Sources `quote` and `separator` have argument `'d'` (delimiter), `tag` has no arguments and `argument` text objects take `'o'` (opening), `'c'` (closing) and `'s'` (separator).
+Notably the `b` (any block) and `q` (any quote) triggers map to one source with three sets of `pair` and `quote` argument dictionaries respectively.
 That means if you type `dib` each of those sources get taken into account to pick the proper target.
-Also note that it's even possible to have one target mapped to multiple different sources to select any of those different text objects (see example below).
+Also note that it's even possible to have one target mapped to multiple different sources, so you can select any of those different text objects (see example below).

 You can use the `targets#mappings#extend()` function to modify these internal mappings.
-For example if you wanted to switch `b` back to the Vim default behavior of operating on paretheses only, you can add this to your vimrc:
+For example if you wanted to switch `b` back to the Vim default behavior of operating on parentheses only, you can add this to your vimrc:

 ```vim
 autocmd User targets#mappings#user call targets#mappings#extend({